-One thing that does need to be said about Mount Hagen is that their freeze-drying process does create a powder that is a bit more substantial than most others.
-This, of course, is good in the fact that it imparts richer flavor to the cup, but it also means that you will need to let the cup sit for a few minutes longer to get a full dissolve and you will need to stir a bit more aggressively.
+One thing that does need to be said about Mount Hagen is that their freeze-drying process creates a powder that is a bit more substantial than most others.
+This, of course, is good in the fact that it imparts richer flavor to the cup, but it also means that you will need to let the cup sit for a few minutes longer to get a full dissolve, and you will need to stir a bit more aggressively.

 Mount Hagen Jars

 Size: 3.53oz / 1 Jar